 If the problem was caused by disrepair

-Repair work negligence is one of the main reasons for rodent infestations such as mice and rats.
-In case it is written otherwise in the agreement, a landlord is always the one responsible for caused pest problems if the disrepair has arisen prior to the tenant entering the property.
-All tenants should check if the property has been well taken care of in terms of repair work before signing a lease.
+Repair work disregard is one of the main reasons for rodent infestations, such as mice and rats.
+In case it is written otherwise in the agreement, a landlord is always the one responsible for causing pest problems if the disrepair has arisen prior to the tenant entering the property.
+All tenants should check if the property has been well maintained in terms of repair work before signing a lease.

-If the property is in a good state and the lease agreement has been signed, the tenant becomes responsible for its condition onwards.
-If repair work due to pest damage is required, later on, the tenant should inform his landlord for that need as soon as it arises.
-If this notice is delayed or not given at all, the tenant might become responsible to deal with the problem.
+If the property is in a good state and the lease agreement has been signed, the tenant becomes responsible for its condition onward.
+If repair work due to pest damage is required later on, the tenant should inform their landlord for that necessity as soon as it arises.
+If this notice is delayed or not given at all, the tenant might become responsible for dealing with the problem.

 If an unresolved pest problem should be reported to the council

-If the tenant fits the council’s requirements, it will serve an enforcement notice on the landlord to deal with the pest.
-Mind that such notices may also be served on tenants if they refuse to take responsibility for pest control in the opposite scenario.
+If the tenant fits the council’s requirements, they will serve an enforcement notice on the landlord to deal with the pest.
+Mind that such notices may also be served on tenants if they refuse to take responsibility for pest control.

 When is the housing association responsible for pest control